 The current effects of global warming include :

-• Reduced availability of water and food resources (particularly in Africa and Asia).
+- Reduced availability of food and water resources (particularly in Africa and Asia)

-• An impact on health in all regions of the world, with increased mortality and the emergence and development of new diseases.
-But also an increase in heat stress and a drop in air quality l.
+- An impact on health in all regions of the world, such as increased mortality and the emergence and development of new diseases.
+But also increased heat stress and reduced air quality.

-These effects are irreversible, and are exacerbated by poverty or limited access to services.
+These are irremediable effects, compounded by poverty and limited access to services.

 By 2050, 1 billion people could be living in coastal areas threatened by rising sea levels.
 Increasing heat waves, droughts and floods have already exceeded tolerance thresholds, leading to massive species mortality.